zautumnz/cozy/README.md

 ## Usage

 Clone the repo and run `make`, and either copy the binary to somewhere in your path or run `make install`.
-Write some code (see the examples), and run `cozy ./your-code.cz`.
+Write some code (see the examples), and run `keai ./your-code.keai`.
 You can also run without a specified file, in which case your entered code will be evaluated when you exit with `ctrl+d`.

 ### Important Notes